-The WRDSB Student Census is a confidential and voluntary survey for all parents/guardians of students from Junior Kindergarten to Grade 3 and for all students in Grades 4 to 12.
-The goal of the student census is to better understand the diversity within the WRDSB.
-The census will allow us to gain a deeper understanding of the cultural, social and demographic makeup of our students.
-The census will be launched on April 19, 2021.
+The WRDSB Student Census was a confidential and voluntary survey for all parents/guardians of students from Junior Kindergarten to Grade 3 and for all students in Grades 4 to 12.
+The goal of the Student Census was to better understand the diversity within the WRDSB.
+The results of the Student Census allow us to gain a deeper understanding of the cultural, social and demographic makeup of WRDSB students.

 The Student Census aligns with the WRDSB’s commitments to equity and inclusion and evidence-based decision-making.
 Ontario school boards are mandated to collect identity-based student information by 2023 under Ontario’s Anti-Racism Act.
 Identity-based data collection is also supported by the Ministry of Education’s Education Equity Secretariat and the Ontario Human Rights Commission.

-What questions will be in the Student Census?
+What questions were asked in the Student Census?

-The census will include questions about students’ cultural, social, and sociodemographic identity.
-It specifically asks about Indigenous status, ethnic/cultural background, racial identity, first language, nationality, gender identity, sexual orientation, religious affiliation, health/disability status, socioeconomic circumstances, age, and grade.
+The census included questions about students’ cultural, social, and sociodemographic identity.
+It specifically asked about Indigenous status, ethnic/cultural background, racial identity, first language, nationality, gender identity, religious affiliation, health/disability status, age, and grade.